-The school/college takes all reports and concerns about peer on peer abuse, including child on child sexual violence and harassment, very seriously.
+The school/college takes all reports and concerns about child on child abuse, including child on child sexual violence and harassment, very seriously.
 This includes any reports or concerns that have occurred outside of the school or college premises, or online.